Best Low Carb Beer—So Good You Won’t Feel Like You’re Giving Anything Up

 Since the dawn of the Atkins Diet (and the many low-carb diets that gained popularity in its wake), there’s been a higher demand for low-carb beers.
 For a while there, it seemed like dieters’ options began and ended with Michelob Ultra.
-But, as it turns out, a lot of light beers are fairly low carb.
-That means the best low carb beer just might be the beer you’re already drinking.
+But, these days, there’s more than even light beers that happen to be low carb.
+There are low carb beers specifically designed to be low carb—and still tasty.

 The following article contains affiliate links that may generate a small commission to us when you make a purchase through the link.
 Learn more about how we work with affiliates here.